Updated on 15 March 2022 pursuant to revised interim recommendations.

 SAGE has reviewed all available data on the performance of the vaccine in the settings of variants of concern.
-SAGE currently recommends the use of AZD1222 vaccine according to the WHO Prioritization Roadmap, even if virus variants are present in a country.
+SAGE currently recommends its use according to the WHO Prioritization Roadmap, even if virus variants are present in a country.
 Countries should assess the risks and benefits taking into consideration their epidemiological situation.

 Does it prevent infection and transmission?

-No substantive data are available related to impact of AZD1222 on transmission or viral shedding.
+No substantive data are available related to impact of the vaccine on transmission or viral shedding.

-In the meantime, we must maintain and strengthen public health measures that work: masking, physical distancing, handwashing, respiratory and cough hygiene, avoiding crowds, and ensuring good ventilation.
+In the meantime, we must maintain and strengthen public health and social measures that work: masking, physical distancing, handwashing, respiratory and cough hygiene, avoiding crowds, and ensuring good ventilation.

 As of September 2021, the AstraZeneca vaccine is safe and effective at protecting people from the extremely serious risks of COVID-19, including death, hospitalization and severe disease.
 Read the 16 April 2021 statement of the WHO Global Advisory Committee on Vaccine Safety on AstraZeneca COVID-19 vaccine for reports of very rare side effects.
 The Council for International Organizations of Medical Sciences classifies rates of adverse events or medicines and vaccines as follows: